allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 Each of the segmentation images is an OME-TIFF image containing the IDs of the segmented objects:

-_Frame 0 of the example dataset, as viewed in FIJI._
+_Frame 0 of the example dataset, as viewed in FIJI.
+Contrast has been increased for easier viewing._

 ![Frame 0 of the example dataset.
 The background is black, labeled `value=0`.
 There are five circles of various diameters and positions, with IDs starting at 30 and increasing to 34.](./getting_started_guide/assets/sample-segmentation.png)